sg893052/sonic-buildimage/manageability/mgmt-framework/Yang_Patch_HLD.md

 | remove          | DELETE            |

 Note: Remove operation will suppress the Resource-not-found-Error (tlerr.NotFoundError), to satisfy the RFC8072 requirement.

+## 4.5 Error Handling

+- **Global Error** - When there exists any global error such as patch-id missing, or PATCH URL(Target resource) is not valid none of the edits will be processed and the global errors subbtree (ietf-yang-patch:yang-patch-status/errors) in a yang patch response will be populated.
+Since none of the edits are processed, the edit status errors subtree will not be present in the response.

+- **Edit specific Error** - When one of the edit in the yang patch request fails, all the subsequent edits will not be processed.
+The yang-patch-status will contain an edit-status subtree (ietf-yang-patch:yang-patch-status/edit-status/edit/errors) filled.
+The **edit-status** subtree will only contain status for the edits which are processed.

+For more information, please refer [Error handling](https://datatracker.ietf.org/doc/html/rfc8072#page-12), [RFC Examples](https://datatracker.ietf.org/doc/html/rfc8072#page-29), and [Unit Test Examples](5-unit-test)

 # 5 Unit Test